AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 #### Identify [!DNL Mailchimp] data center subdomain {#identify-data-center-subdomain}

-Next you need to identify your Mailchimp data center subdomain.
+Next, you need to identify your Mailchimp data center subdomain.
 To do this, log in to your [!DNL Mailchimp] account and navigate to the **API keys section** of your account.

 The value will be the first part of the URL you see in your browser.
 If the URL is *https://`us14`.mailchimp.com/account/api/*, then the data center subdomain is `us14`.